ttronas/Comparison-Optimization-func-Performance/README.md

 ## What to expect?
 This Jupyter Notebook investigates **three different implementations of an optimization function**, which needs to loop through the DataFrame.
 The loops are necessary due to the iterative nature of the dynamic optimization probem: values that are calculated in the previous row are fed into the calculation of the next row.
+**Disclaimer**: This code is far from perfect.
+It much more aims to demonstrate the capabilities of different algorithms with hindsight to their computational performance without giving up on Pythons advantage of intuitive programming.
+Thus, I encourage readers to optimize the code by themselves and to adjust it to their needs where necessary.
+Or, just enjoy scrolling thorugh the files 😊.

 **The three implementations are**:
 1. An **"intuitive" approach** looping through the DataFrame and writing into each row separately.